IBM/db2sock-ibmi/ILE-PROC/README.md

 ```

+# full toolkit

 The toolkit stored procedure will be both conventional (yet another) and unconventional (creative).

+Most of the following 'confusing' discussion deals with working around restrictions in MI instructions
+for 'dynamic' pass by value.
+Aka, most readers can simply ignore remaining of this discussion.
+However, 'by value' toolkit can be done, and, here is a method that works.

 ## conventional toolkit

 The conventional toolkit interface will support arguments/parameters pass by reference "as is".
 The conventional dynamic or runtime resolve and activation of PGM, SRVPGM programs typical
 of many toolkits is included in this interface.
+This will fill 80-90% of toolkit needs
+at good performance.

-In addition, "some" of pass by value arguments/parameters patterns are also supported "as is".
+Addition, "some" pass by value arguments/parameters patterns are also supported "as is".
 These will follow Call Service Program Procedure (QZRUCLSP) API of max 8 arguments/parameters.
-That is, as with QZRUCLSP, if value arguments are all the same size,
+As with QZRUCLSP, if value arguments are all the same size,
 default toolkit can handle call task by simple 16 possible lengths 'pattern'.

 Note: SRVPGM interface 'by value' QZRUCLSP limits to only bin(4) for pass by value 8 arguments/parameters.
 This toolkit will take most other non-floating point sizes for pass by value 8 arguments/parameters (length 1-16).

 ## unconventional toolkit